 importance to meet customer expectations and retain them in the long term.
 A good user experience leads to continued usage of service which directly translates to more revenue generated.
 But how does an application monitor fare when we

 consider the challenges to monitor application performance from an end user's perspective?

-Usually, an application performance monitor employs a technique called synthetic transaction monitoring to mimic, record, and re-run possible end user interactions with a given web application by executing behavioral scripts.
+Usually, an application monitor employs a technique called synthetic transaction monitoring to mimic, record, and re-run possible end user interactions with a given web application by executing behavioral scripts.
 These transaction details present important information that can ensure your application can handle the projected load.
-These synthetic transactions in an Application Performance Monitoring tool are captured with an agent that executes these transactions and collects information for optimal web application performance monitoring across geographies.
+These synthetic transactions in any application monitor are captured with an agent that executes these transactions and collects information for optimal web application monitoring across geographies.
 An application monitor that enables End User Experience monitoring, also known as digital experience monitoring, then offers the following benefits to business organizations:

-While most Application Performance Monitoring tools tend to associate app performance monitoring only with DevOps, the implementation of any app performance monitor is more diverse and beyond just the scope of DevOps.
-The implementation of APM solutions across industries spanning
+While most application performance monitor tools tend to associate application monitoring only with DevOps, the implementation of any app performance monitor tool is more diverse and beyond just the scope of DevOps.
+The implementation of application monitoring solutions across industries spanning

 education, manufacturing, sports, IT, banking, hospitality, etc. for infrastructure and network application performance monitoring is a testament to their ever increasing rate of adoption as well importance in terms of business value they offer.

-ManageEngine Applications Manager is one such application performance monitoring software that is recommended by thousands of admins across numerous industries.
+ManageEngine Applications Manager is one such application monitoring software that is recommended by thousands of admins across numerous industries.
 Applications Manager offers out of the box monitoring for over 100 popular servers and business applications.
-With its unified console offering monitoring, alerting and analytics capabilities for IT Ops, DevOps as well as End User Monitoring, Applications Manager is an ideal and affordable Application Performance Monitoring tool for small, medium as well as enterprise organizations.
+With its unified console offering monitoring, alerting and analytics capabilities for IT Ops, DevOps as well as End User Monitoring, Applications Manager is an ideal and affordable Application Monitoring tool for small, medium as well as enterprise organizations.